<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.nickelinthemachine.com/?p=895</guid>

-<description><![CDATA[On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School in the Finchley Road near St John&#8217;s Wood in North London, in a protest over unpleasant school dinners, caning, and the conformity of school uniforms.
-They swarmed over the school wall and [...]]]></description>
+<description><![CDATA[On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School on the Finchley Road near St John&#8217;s Wood in north London.
+It was the start of a protest about unpleasant school dinners, caning, and the conformity of school uniforms.
+The boys swarmed [...]]]></description>

-<content:encoded><![CDATA[<div id="attachment_896" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/marching-into-trafalgar-sq-17th-may.jpg"><img class="size-large wp-image-896" title="marching-into-trafalgar-sq-17th-may" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/marching-into-trafalgar-sq-17th-may-426x297.jpg" alt="Marching to Trafalgar Square, 17th May 1972" width="426" height="297" /></a><p class="wp-caption-text">Marching to Trafalgar Square, 17th May 1972</p></div>
+<content:encoded><![CDATA[<div id="attachment_896" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/marching-into-trafalgar-sq-17th-may.jpg"><img class="size-large wp-image-896" title="marching-into-trafalgar-sq-17th-may" alt="Marching to Trafalgar Square, 17th May 1972" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/marching-into-trafalgar-sq-17th-may-426x297.jpg" width="426" height="297" /></a><p class="wp-caption-text">Marching to Trafalgar Square, 17th May 1972</p></div>

-<p>On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School in the Finchley Road near St John&#8217;s Wood in North London, in a protest over unpleasant school dinners, caning, and the conformity of school uniforms.
-They swarmed over the school wall and not knowing really what to do next, decided to all go home.</p>
+<p>On the 4th May 1972 about 200 boys aged between 11 and 16, put down their pencils and rulers at Quinton Kynaston School on the Finchley Road near St John&#8217;s Wood in north London.
+It was the start of a protest about unpleasant school dinners, caning, and the conformity of school uniforms.
+The boys swarmed over the school wall and not knowing really what to do next decided to all go home.</p>

 <p>The headmaster, Mr Everest-Phillips protested to the press:</p>

-<blockquote><p>&#8220;They have a choice of meals and incidents of caning have been negligible.
+<blockquote><p>They have a choice of meals and incidents of caning have been negligible.
 I have only used it three times since last September.
-School uniform in summer consists of only a blazer.&#8221;</p></blockquote>
+School uniform in summer consists of only a blazer.</p></blockquote>

-<div id="attachment_897" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/steve-ginger-finch-3rd-may.jpg"><img class="size-large wp-image-897" title="steve-ginger-finch-3rd-may" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/steve-ginger-finch-3rd-may-426x348.jpg" alt="Steve 'Ginger' Finch" width="426" height="348" /></a><p class="wp-caption-text">Steve &#39;Ginger&#39; Finch</p></div>
+<div id="attachment_897" class="wp-caption aligncenter" style="width: 436px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/steve-ginger-finch-3rd-may.jpg"><img class="size-large wp-image-897" title="steve-ginger-finch-3rd-may" alt="Steve 'Ginger' Finch" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/steve-ginger-finch-3rd-may-426x348.jpg" width="426" height="348" /></a><p class="wp-caption-text">Steve &#8216;Ginger&#8217; Finch</p></div>

 <p>A few days later 18 year old Steve &#8216;Ginger&#8217; Finch a pupil from Rutherford School in Marylebone organised a small group of pupils from his school and nearby Sarah Siddons Girls&#8217; School.
 The rally of about 60 school children met initially at Paddington Green but then started out on an eight mile march to enlist support from other schools.</p>

-<div id="attachment_898" class="wp-caption aligncenter" style="width: 391px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/school-girl-at-paddington-and-maida-vale-high-school.jpg"><img class="size-full wp-image-898" title="school-girl-at-paddington-and-maida-vale-high-school" src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/school-girl-at-paddington-and-maida-vale-high-school.jpg" alt="A school girl from Paddington and Maida Vale High School joining the demo." width="381" height="593" /></a><p class="wp-caption-text">A school girl from Paddington and Maida Vale High School joining the demo.</p></div>
+<div id="attachment_898" class="wp-caption aligncenter" style="width: 391px"><a href="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/school-girl-at-paddington-and-maida-vale-high-school.jpg"><img class="size-full wp-image-898" title="school-girl-at-paddington-and-maida-vale-high-school" alt="A school girl from Paddington and Maida Vale High School joining the demo." src="http://www.nickelinthemachine.com/wordpress/wp-content/uploads/school-girl-at-paddington-and-maida-vale-high-school.jpg" width="381" height="593" /></a><p class="wp-caption-text">A school girl from Paddington and Maida Vale High School joining the demo.</p></div>

 <p>The pupil power demonstration was called by the rebel Schools&#8217; Action Union, of which self-confessed Marxist Ginger Finch was a member, who were mainly against caning, detention, uniforms and &#8216;headmaster dictatorships&#8217;.
 Eventually 800 pupils had joined the demonstration and Finch was arrested, charged with using insulting behaviour and obstruction.</p>